falconry/falcon/docs/user/install.rst

 Windows users can try Waitress, a production-quality, pure-Python WSGI server.
-Other alternatives on Windows include running Gunicorn and uWSGI via WSL, as well as inside Linux Docker containers via Hyper-V.
+Other alternatives on Windows include running Gunicorn and uWSGI via WSL, as well as inside Linux Docker containers.

 .. code:: bash